 What Missions Achieve

-MAP and vMAP initiatives bring trade-ready Canadian businesses together with partners in global markets to exchange industry best practices and sector knowledge, build connections and do better business together.
+MAP programs work on trade-readiness and bring Canadian businesses together with partners in global markets to take your products and services overseas.

 Priority Export Markets Report – While developing WTC-T‘s programming, it became clear more data on priority sectors was needed to determine the best markets to export or expand business via the curation of out- and in-bound missions.
 Supported by JPMorgan Chase and the City of Toronto, the Priority Export Markets Report marks the first policy publication for the WTC-T. This report represents the foundation for MAP – a strategic blueprint guiding our core activities and equipping our region’s SMEs with the knowledge they need to seize market opportunities beyond our borders.